 |This is our fleet guide for the Singapore Airlines Boeing 777-300ER Version 2 aircraft.
-For Version 1 click the link above.|
+There are no more Version 1 aircraft in service.|

-|777-300ER Version 2 aircraft in service at 26th April 2018: 24|
+|777-300ER aircraft in service at 31st July 2021: 27|

 How can I tell which Version I am flying on?

 It has four first class seats in a 1-2-1 configuration, 48 business class seats in a 1-2-1 configuration, 28 premium economy seats in a 2-4-2 configuration, and an economy class cabin totalling 184 seats in a 3-3-3 configuration.

 The 777-300ER operates predominantly medium and long-haul flights from Singapore – to destinations in Europe, the USA and Australia, as well as selected routes to New Zealand, Japan, Korea, India, China and Hong Kong.

-777-300ER Version 2 First Class
+777-300ER First Class